 You can also edit the theme file from Appearance > Theme File Editor

-When you run a page URL in the browser, the import will be triggered and processed automatically.
-You can view it from the wp-admin panel to check if all the records were inserted successfully.That’s it!
-You are done now.Keep in mind that this is just a basic example, and you can modify the code to suit your specific needs.
+Running the page URL in your browser will trigger the import process automatically.
+You can view it from the WP-Admin panel to check if all the records were inserted successfully.That’s it!
+You’re done now.
+Keep in mind that this is just a basic example, and you can modify the code to suit your specific needs.
 For example, you can add additional code to handle custom post types, taxonomies, or other properties.
 Also, you can customize to use the code snippet in any filter or action hook based on your trigger function.
-If you need more help or would like to see more use cases, additional examples, and code snippets, do not hesitate to reach out to us!
+If you need more help or would like to see additional use cases, additional examples, and code snippets, do not hesitate to reach out to us!
 You can leave a comment below or use the contact form, and we’ll be happy to update the tutorial with more information to help you out.

 How to use the wp-cli method